 - All Finding Aids

-- Fine Printing and Book Arts: Letterpress, limited edition, first edition, and books as art objects.
+- Letterpress, limited edition, first edition, and books as art objects.
 We also collect books on printing, marbling, papermaking, binding, and other aspects of book arts.
+Learn more.

-The University Archives, a department of the Robert E. Kennedy Library, was established in 1978 as the official repository for the historical records of California Polytechnic State University.
+The University Archives, a group of collections within Special Collections and Archives, was established in 1978 as the official institutional record of the history of California Polytechnic State University.

-The University Archives provides information on campus life, organizations, and activities; the physical campus, its facilities and the built environment; non-confidential information on faculty, administrators, staff and alumni; and campus lore and traditions.
+University Archives documents campus life, organizations, and activities; the physical campus, its facilities and the built environment; non-confidential information on faculty, administrators, staff and alumni; and campus lore and traditions.

 Collections and history